sensor-dream/APIVOF/guidelines/list-info/v-packs-in-system-fedora-34.md

 <summary>vdpauinfo</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Tool to query the capabilities of a VDPAU implementation
+Short desc    : Tool to query the capabilities of a VDPAU implementation
 URL          : https://gitlab.freedesktop.org/vdpau/vdpauinfo
-Лицензия     : MIT
+License      : MIT
-Описание     : Tool to query the capabilities of a VDPAU implementation.
+Descript     : Tool to query the capabilities of a VDPAU implementation.
 ```

 </details>